fozer15/Fitness-Management-App/README.md

 - node -v

 ( it should show the current version of Node being used.
-I recommend using VScode )
+I highly recommend using VScode )

 ## Installing Dependencies (I recommend using VScode)